-A study by Infront Webworks showed that the first page of Google receives 95% of web web traffic, with subsequent pages receiving 5% of less of total traffic.
-So for most people, especially for those who want to start their business with limit funds, SEO (Search Engine Optimization) is a good way to improve Google ranking to display their websites and attract more people to the websites at a relatively little cost.
+A study by Infront Webworks showed that the first page of Google receives 95% of web traffic, with subsequent pages receiving 5% or less of total traffic.
+So for most people, especially those who want to start their business with limited funds, SEO (Search Engine Optimization) is a good way to improve Google ranking to display their websites and attract more people to the websites at a relatively little cost.

-However, SEO is a big thing with many factors that would aspect the Google ranking, like:
+SEO is a big thing with many factors that would aspect Google ranking, like:

-- On-page factors: keyword in the title tag, keyword in H1 tag, description, the length of content, etc.
+- On-page factors: keyword in the title tag, keyword in H1 tag, description, length of content, etc.

 - Site factors: sitemap, domain trust, server location, etc.

-- Off-page factors: the number of linking domains, domain authority of linking page, authority of linking domain, etc.
+- Off-page factors: the number of linking domains, domain authority of linking page, the authority of linking domain, etc.

 Most of these factors could be researched with web scraping tools in a free way (refer to Top 30 Free Web Scraping Software for more information).
 And with enough information, you could develop a better strategy to improve your Google ranking.

-So in this post I would only focus on the keyword and backlinks research to show you how to identify projected traffic and ultimately how to determine value of that ranking in a free and easy way if you don’t have any ideas.
+So in this post, I would only focus on keyword research, backlink research, and LCP improvement to show you how to identify projected traffic and ultimately how to determine the value of that ranking in a free and easy way if you don’t have any ideas.

 I bet you would say, “Oh, it’s easy.
-You know, there are plenty of keyword research tools, Keyword Planner, Buzzsumo, for example.
+You know, there are plenty of keyword research tools, Keyword Planner and Buzzsumo, for example.
 They all could help me find the most valuable keywords to target with SEO.”

 Yes, it is right.
 But how could you judge the value of keywords?
 How do you know that you get the right kind of visitors?